cadeinc/cadeinc.github.io/bylaws.md

 conference fee constitutes CADE membership for three years.
 This means the CADE voting community consists of all participants of the past 3 CADE conferences (including IJCAR).
+In November 2019 the CADE membership approved a change to the bylaws "Subsection 2.3 Election of Trustees", from the use of the CADE Single Transferrable Vote system to use of a system that in the future will be specified in the CADE web pages.

 ---------------